Do you have a question about JRI services?

-The Transitional Homes program provides court-involved adolescents the opportunity to thrive in safe, supportive, and secure home settings supervised by licensed House Parents.
+The Transitional Homes program provides court-involved young people the opportunity to thrive in safe and supportive homes supervised by DEEC licensed House Parents.

 Transitional Homes offer short-term, out-of-home placement for youth in various circumstances.
-All youth are assigned an advocate upon intake to ensure strides are being taken towards reaching their placement goals.
+All youth are assigned an advocate upon intake to assess strengths and needs and ensure action is being taken toward reaching their goals.

-- Community-based Alternative to Detention: Provides placement for first-time, low-level offenders while awaiting their initial court appearance as an alternative to being held in a secure facility.
-Youth are closely supervised by licensed house pprents and have daily contact with staff from the Metro Regional Reception Center.
+- Community-based Alternative to Detention: Provides short-term placement for first-time, low-level offenders while awaiting their initial court appearance as an alternative to being held in a secure facility.
+Youth are closely supervised by DEEC licensed house parents and have daily contact with staff from the Metro Regional Reception Center.

-- Kinship Care: Supports DYS-committed youth in placements with extended family members or other positive adult connections in the community.
+- Kinship Care: Supports DYS-committed youth in licensing homes with extended family members or other positive adult connections in the community.

-Transitional homes aim to incorporate the Department of Youth Services’ core principles and build upon the comprehensive structure of the foster care model including a bolstered approach to trauma-informed practices, promoting development of house parents, and providing a safe, healthy environment while protecting the public, house parents, and youth.
+Transitional Homes aim to incorporate the Department of Youth Services’ core principles and build upon the comprehensive structure of the foster care model including a bolstered approach to trauma-informed practices, promoting development of house parents, and providing a safe, healthy environment.
 Young people who are referred to the program will be exposed to the opportunity to capitalize on strengths, find their voices, and build competence to achieve positive, sustained outcomes.

-House parents are a critical component to the success of the program; therefore, SMART Team provides house parents with step-by-step assistance in initial licensure and ongoing support including specialized training, case coordination, access to 24/7 on-call staff, and a generous financial stipend.
+House parents are a critical component to the success of the program; therefore, we provide house parents with step-by-step assistance in initial licensure and ongoing support including specialized training, case coordination, access to 24/7 emergency on-call staff, and a generous financial stipend.